LiScI-Lab/SOM.jl/docs/src/tutorials/firstTutorial.md

 # Quick start: a first tutorial

-The concept of SOM.jl follows Kohonen's SOM_PAK software by doing a 3-step approach:
+The concept of SOM.jl follows Kohonen's SOM_PAK software with a a 3-step approach:

 1) initialise the SOM by defining topology, dimensions and random inital